Automatic sparse PCA for high-dimensional data: Introduction

 In this study, we investigated TSPCA under high-dimensional settings.
-The contributions of this study are listed below.
+The contributions of this study are as follows.
 (I) We propose a new thresholding estimator for PC directions and present its consistency property that holds freely from threshold values.
 (II) We propose a shrinkage PC direction and apply it to clustering.

 The remainder of this paper is organized as follows.
 In Section 2, we present the asymptotic properties of the NR method under certain conditions.
 In Section 3, we modify the estimator of the PC directions derived using the NR method and propose a new TSPCA method.
 In Section 4, we investigate the performance of the proposed TSPCA through simulations.
 In Section 5, we present the estimation of the shrinkage PC directions and their application to clustering.
 In Section 6, we investigate the performance of the estimated shrinkage PC directions in actual data analyses.
-In the supplementary material, we apply the proposed TSPCA to the estimation of the intrinsic component of $\bSig$.
+In the online supplementary material, we apply the proposed TSPCA to the estimation of the intrinsic component of $\bSig$.